 The College of Arts & Sciences, the liberal arts branch of Mississippi State University is the largest college at MSU with over 5,200 students.
 The College offers curricula in mathematics, natural sciences, social sciences, humanities, and fine arts.
 The College of Arts & Sciences produces a diverse, talented group of leaders and innovators and prepares students for medical school, law school, and other professional programs!

 The College of Business offers majors in Accounting, Business Administration, Business Information Systems, Economics, Finance, Marketing, and Management, as well as numerous concentrations, specialized programs, and minors, such as International Business, PGA Golf Management, Insurance, and Real Estate.
+MSU’s College of Business is the oldest college of business in the state and one of the oldest in the South.

 The College of Education provides training for a wide variety of career choices.
 Students learn to teach at all levels with degrees in elementary education, special education, teaching/coaching, and in the various subject-area concentrations at the secondary education levels.
 Students can also train to be counselors and musicians, to work in industrial settings, or in Allied Health professions and so much more!